data301-2020-winter2/course-project-group_1036/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Person 1: Hey I'm Emma and I am a third year statistics major :)
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!